eclipse-archived/ceylon-herd/db/README.md

 Where `XX` should of course be replaced by the new version number (the same as the `XX` in the name of the `update-XX.sql` file itself).

+The same number must also be updated in the `app/models/HerdMetainf.java` file.